ferrandi/PandA-bambu/documentation/ci_results_protocol.md

 Dockerfile hashes, base image identity, image digest when available, runner and tool versions, parallelism, and cryptographic references to every task and bundle document.
 A v1.0 manifest references the four non-manifest documents;
 a v1.1 manifest additionally enumerates every regression task.
-Consumers compare these fields before treating two runs as equivalent implementations or environments.
+Consumers compare the named `effective_build_profile` before treating two runs as equivalent implementations or environments.
+The profile records the effective optimization flags and CPU target profile, CMake build type, selected frontend, assertions and warnings-as-errors settings, configured parallelism, Dockerfile path and SHA-256, workflow path and SHA-256, and compiler/tool versions.
+Values come from the configured build action and CMake cache, not later log parsing.
+Missing profile values remain `null`; comparison treats incomplete profile evidence as requiring manual review.

 A mutable Docker tag is not an image digest.
 When the Docker runtime does not expose a digest, `image_digest` is `null` while the Dockerfile SHA-256 and base